andreiarusoaie/unification-modulo-builtins/README.md

 modulo builtins.

 ## Prerequisites:

+* Linux or Mac OS X.
 * Maude version alpha115 with CVC4.
 * Make sure that typing `maude` in your command line outputs:
 	```
 	:-$ maude
 		     \||||||||||||||||||/